 The group has adopted the requirements of auto enrolment for all eligible UK employees.
-Until 1 October 2017, employee and employer contributions were made at the rate of 1% each of pensionable salary.
-These contributions increased on 1 October 2017 to 3% for employees and 2% for the employer and they will further increase on 1 October 2018 to 5% and 3% respectively.
+Until 1 October 2017 employee and employer contributions were made at the rate of 1% each of pensionable salary which were then increased to 3% for employees and 2% for employers.
+On 6 April 2019 these rates were further increased to 5% and 3% respectively.

 Contributions for both existing members and members that have been auto enrolled are made to the same scheme.
-The employers' contribution rates vary from 1% to 15%, the current average being 2.2% (2016: 2.2%).
-The current period charge in the income statement amounted to £262,000 (2016: £307,000).
+The employers' contribution rates vary from 1% to 15%, the current average being 3.8% (2017: 2.2%).
+The current period charge in the income statement amounted to £382,000 (2017: £262,000).
 Employee contribution rates normally vary between 1% and 5% with the employees having the option of increasing their contributions after five years of membership.
 The contributions are used to purchase a specific fund for the individual employee with both gains and losses from changes in the fund's market value accruing to that employee.